- Freedom of Information Act Request

-If you are requesting details of information that we may hold about yourself (your personal data) you will need to make a Data Subject Access Request.
+If you are requesting details of information that we may hold about yourself (your personal data) you will need to make a Subject Access Request.

-Environmental Information Regulations
+- Environmental Information Regulations Request

 The Environmental Information Regulations 2004 give individuals the right to access environmental information that public authorities hold and requires the authorities to make such information available to the public by electronic means which is easily accessible; and take reasonable steps to organise the information relevant to its functions with a view to the active and systematic dissemination to the public of the information.

-If you wish to make a request for Information under the Regulations you can do so in the following ways:
+If you wish to make a request for Information under the Regulations, you can do so in the following ways:

 by letter, to:

-Freedom of Information Officer
+Knowledge and Information Officer